14. Graphs

 subgraph

 \(H\) by choosing a subset of the vertices of \(G\) along with a subset of the edges of \(G\) such that each edge has endpoints in the set of vertices you chose.
-That is, \(H\) is a subgraph of \(G\) if \(H\) is a graph such that every vertex of \(H\) is a vertex of \(G\) and every edge of \(H\) is a vertex of \(G.\)
+That is, \(H\) is a subgraph of \(G\) if \(H\) is a graph such that every vertex of \(H\) is a vertex of \(G\) and every edge of \(H\) is an edge of \(G.\)

 More formally, \(H = (V_{H}, E_{H})\) is a subgraph of \(G = (V,E)\) if and only if all three of the following statements are True: \(V_{H} \subseteq V,\) \(E_{H} \subseteq E,\) and for every edge \(e \in E_{H}\) the endpoints of \(e\) are in \(V_{H}.\)